Find Affordable College Courses

 $50,232 Average Tuition & Fees

-Baylor University ranked #6 on this year’s Best Value Public Policy Schools in Texas list.
-Baylor is a very large private not-for-profit school located in the medium-sized city of Waco.
+Baylor University came in at #6 in this year’s edition of the Best Value Public Policy Schools in Texas ranking.
+Baylor is a very large private not-for-profit school located in the midsize city of Waco.

-In-state tuition fees for undergraduate students at Baylor are $50,232 per year.
+The average tuition and fees for an in-state undergraduate at Baylor are $50,232 a year.

 $60,236 Average Tuition & Fees